The Eighteenth Conference on Theoretical Aspects of Rationality and Knowledge (TARK 2021).

 3) include comparisons with and references to relevant literature.

 Style: Abstracts should be no longer than 10 pages.
 Optional technical details such as proofs may be included in an appendix.
+The appendix is not included in the 10 page limit, but reviewers are free to read the appendix or not.
 One author of each accepted paper will be expected to present the paper at the conference.
 Note that the 10 page limit is to ensure that the reviewers can read and express an opinion on the submission within short time, though the submission format compresses the paper considerably.
 Please ensure that the main text for the reviewers stays within this limit.

-Format: To format your paper please use: LaTeX2e – Tighter Alternate style from http://www.acm.org/sigs/publications/proceedings-templates
+Format: To format your paper please use the EPTCS LaTeX style from http://style.eptcs.org/

 TARK reviewing is not double-blind, so author names can be included in the submission.